 Want to get involved?

 Equity and inclusion are a focal point across the department.
-The group most directly focused on ensuring our department is at the forefront of anti-oppressive work is the Representation, Recruitment, Retention Departmental Action Team (R3DAT).
-This team’s mission is to help cultivate a department that welcomes, recruits, and retains great scientists who represent diverse identities, at all stages of their academic careers.
+The group most directly focused on ensuring our department is at the forefront of anti-oppressive work is the Diversity, Equity and Inclusion Committee.
+This committees’s mission is to help cultivate a department that welcomes, recruits, and retains great scientists who represent diverse identities, at all stages of their academic careers.
 Working actively to counteract systemic racism and intersecting forms of oppression in academia, we (a) seek out and learn from experts on topics related to this mission; (b) advise the department on priorities related to this mission; (c) implement actions towards achieving this mission; and (d) work closely with other committees and groups throughout APS to achieve these goals.

-Members of the R3DAT include graduate students, faculty, and staff in the APS department.
-Our current AY2022-2023 members are:
+Members of the commitee include graduate students, faculty, and staff in the APS department.
+Our current AY2023-2024 members are:

-If you are interested in joining the R3DAT or if you have thoughts on specific issues you would like to see addressed, please contact one of us.
+If you are interested in joining the DEI committee or if you have thoughts on specific issues you would like to see addressed, please contact one of us.